xoeg/Flame-Transfer-Function-Tutorial/day1.md

 * * *

 Before starting take a look at the following video.
-The combustion group at NTNU introduce the basics of the FTF and show the experimental set up required to measure one.
+The combustion group at NTNU introduces the basics of the FTF and show the experimental set up required to measure one.

 {% include dropboxplayer.html id=page.dropboxvid %}